RivaD2/reading-notes/401/class-38.md

 [redux.js.org](https://redux.js.org/tutorials/fundamentals/part-4-store) says a store, "brings together the state, actions, and reducers that make up your app.
 The store has several responsibilities:

-1.Holds the current application state inside
+1. Holds the current application state inside
-2.Allows access to the current state via store.getState();
+2. Allows access to the current state via store.getState();
-3.Allows state to be updated via store.dispatch(action);
+3. Allows state to be updated via store.dispatch(action);
-4.Registers listener callbacks via store.subscribe(listener);
+4. Registers listener callbacks via store.subscribe(listener);
-5.Handles unregistering of listeners via the unsubscribe function returned by store.subscribe(listener)
+5. Handles unregistering of listeners via the unsubscribe function returned by store.subscribe(listener)

 **There is only a single store in a Redux application**